Berry Bowl – Logansport High School Berries

 1-Felix the Cat is everywhere inside the building; a character that is older than Mickey Mouse and Donald Duck has found a home here in Logansport.
 His image is a welcome addition to the traditional, and sometimes all-too-common, school nicknames and logos throughout Indiana.

-3-The school nickname Berries may sound like an odd name, but there is lore behind its genesis and both students and alumni have embraced the name.
-It is considered by many fans and high school hoops enthusiasts as one of the best names in the state.
+3-The school nickname Berries may sound like an odd name, but there is the lore behind its genesis and both students and alumni have embraced the name.
+It is considered by many fans and high school hoop enthusiasts as one of the best names in the state.

 4-There are mascots in other gymnasiums, but Felix seems to outdistance them in energy and zeal.
 He greets fans of all ages at the entrance to the facility, dances with the cheerleaders, and energizes the crowd during the game.